LOADING ...

 "Oui, Oui, d'accord, Venez!"

-Are the people that we should bomb
+Are these the people that we should

 Are we so sure mean us harm

-Is this our pleasure, punishment or
+Is this our pleasure, or crime

 The road is hard, hard and

-Put down that two by
+Put down two by four

 Oh George!
 Oh George!